peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

     public double ToDouble();

 Converts this value to a 64-bit floating-point number.
-The half-even rounding mode is used.If this value is a NaN, sets the high bit of the 64-bit floating point number's mantissa for a quiet NaN, and clears it for a signaling NaN.
-Then the next highest bit of the mantissa is cleared for a quiet NaN, and set for a signaling NaN.
-Then the other bits of the mantissa are set to the lowest bits of this object's unsigned mantissa.
+The half-even ounding mode is used.If this value is a NaN, sets the high bit of the 64-bit floating point umber's mantissa for a quiet NaN, and clears it for a signaling NaN. hen the next highest bit of the mantissa is cleared for a quiet NaN, nd set for a signaling NaN.
+Then the other bits of the mantissa are set o the lowest bits of this object's unsigned mantissa.

 <b>Return Value:</b>

 The closest 64-bit floating-point number to this value.
-The return value can be positive infinity or negative infinity if this value exceeds the range of a 64-bit floating point number.
+The return value an be positive infinity or negative infinity if this value exceeds the ange of a 64-bit floating point number.

 ### ToSingle

     public float ToSingle();

 Converts this value to a 32-bit floating-point number.
-The half-even rounding mode is used.If this value is a NaN, sets the high bit of the 32-bit floating point number's mantissa for a quiet NaN, and clears it for a signaling NaN.
-Then the next highest bit of the mantissa is cleared for a quiet NaN, and set for a signaling NaN.
-Then the other bits of the mantissa are set to the lowest bits of this object's unsigned mantissa.
+The half-even ounding mode is used.If this value is a NaN, sets the high bit of the 32-bit floating point umber's mantissa for a quiet NaN, and clears it for a signaling NaN. hen the next highest bit of the mantissa is cleared for a quiet NaN, nd set for a signaling NaN.
+Then the other bits of the mantissa are set o the lowest bits of this object's unsigned mantissa.

 <b>Return Value:</b>

 The closest 32-bit floating-point number to this value.
-The return value can be positive infinity or negative infinity if this value exceeds the range of a 32-bit floating point number.
+The return value an be positive infinity or negative infinity if this value exceeds the ange of a 32-bit floating point number.

 ### ToString

     public override string ToString();

 Converts this value to a string.
-Returns a value compatible with this class's FromString method.
+Returns a value compatible with this lass's FromString method.

 <b>Return Value:</b>